chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/get-started.md

 When initialized the template already provides the required configuration to help us get started developing our application with React Native.
 Before we start to build our UI from the ground up, let's take a moment and see how Storybook functions inside a React Native application and whats different.

-Storybook in react native is a component that you can render in your app, as opposed to other framework versions where Storybook runs on its own.
+Storybook in React Native is a component that you can render in your app, as opposed to other framework versions where Storybook runs on its own.

 Because of this distinction we need a way to switch between the app and Storybook.
 To do this we use environment variables, and we'll go over that quickly now.